Omnissa Horizon 2406: Master Virtual Desktop

 FSLogix is configured through Group Policy or by editing registry values on each FSLogix Agent machine.

-1. See VMware Windows Operating System Optimization Tool Guide for details on this tool.
+1. See Windows OS Optimization Tool for Horizon Guide at Omnissa Tech Zone for details on this tool.

-2. Download the VMware OS Optimization Tool.
+2. Download the Windows OS Optimization Tool.
 Versions 1.2 and newer support Windows 11 22H2.

 3. Run VMwareOSOptimizationTool-x86_64.exe.